tapyu/ece4305-sdr-systems-and-analysis/README.md

 Therefore, I decided to create this repository to make them avaible for me and anyone else who is interested in this content.

 > PS1: The Simulink files are in the old [`.mld` extension](https://fileinfo.com/extension/mdl), which was replaced by `.slx`.

 > PS2: Each computational homework refers to a given chapter.
-I am not sure which book it is, but it is probably the [Software Defined Radio using MATLAB & Simulink and the RTL-SDR](https://www.mathworks.com/campaigns/offers/download-rtl-sdr-ebook.html) or  [Software-Defined Radio for Engineers](https://www.mathworks.com/campaigns/offers/download-rtl-sdr-ebook.html).
+I am not sure which book it is, but it is probably [Software-Defined Radio for Engineers](https://www.mathworks.com/campaigns/offers/download-rtl-sdr-ebook.html) as ECE4305 is heavily based on it.